Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_stack_smashing/index.md

 312
 ```

 We confirm this to be true by sending 312 bytes of junk data and then a fake address.
 If we get a segfault and the malicious address is sitting in the instruction pointer, we got the correct offset.
-Running the following script and attaching GDB to it will allow us to check this.
+Running the following script and attaching GDB to it will allow us to check this (`attach <pid>).

 ```py
 #!/usr/bin/env python3